jobrouter/typo3-connector/Documentation/Usage/Index.rst

 .. note::
    The module is only available in the live workspace.

-On your first visit after installing the extension you should see the following
+On your first visit after installing the extension and :ref:`generating the key <configuration-key-generation>` you should see the following screen:
-screen:

 .. figure:: /Images/no-connections-found.png
    :alt: Initial Connections module screen